lyndoncortez/lyndoncortez/README.md

   <img src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" width=100>
   <br><br>
   <samp>
-    I'm <a href="https://lyndoncortez.myportfolio.com/">Lyndon</a>, Im an aspiring Software Developer :computer: I currently work as a Technical Trainer for PMC Business Systems Inc. and also a student at <a href="https://avionschool.com/">Avion School</a> :school:  studying Full-Stack Web Development.
+    I'm <a href="https://lyndoncortez.myportfolio.com/">Lyndon</a>, I'm a Frontend Developer (Volunteer) for <a href="https://freeopenuniversity.org/">Collegiate Independent Study</a> :computer: and also working as a Technical Trainer for PMC Business Systems Inc. and also a student at <a href="https://avionschool.com/">Avion School</a> :school:  studying Full-Stack Web Development.
   </samp>
 </p>
 <br>